oracle-livelabs/converged/microservices-cicd/jenkins-oke-int/jenkins-oke-integration.md

 2. Open a new browser tab and login into your Jenkins console (Jenkins URL is being created during infrastructure setupb).

-   - Retrieve Jenkins IP address through the console:
+   - Retrieve Jenkins IP address through the console.
    - Check the public VM's public IP otherwise or check the Load Balancer jenkins-load-balancer's public IP if a load balancer was provisioned.
    - Login into Jenkins console using username `admin` and password you created in the Setup lab.